jestjs/jest/website/versioned_docs/version-29.3/JestObjectAPI.md

 :::tip

-See [Mock Functions](MockFunctionAPI.md#jestfnimplementation) page for details on TypeScript usage.
+See the [Mock Functions](MockFunctionAPI.md#jestfnimplementation) page for details on TypeScript usage.

 :::